This post contains affiliate links. As an Amazon Associate, I may earn from qualifying purchases.

 Take a small amount of red pepper with a small amount of castor oil and mix them together.
 Soak a cloth or paper towel in the mixture and apply to the affected area.
 It can be applied and left on overnight if need be.

-There are many health benefits of castor oil but it not recommended for everyone.
+There are many health benefits of castor oil but it is not recommended for everyone.
 Try this home method day-time for a few hours at first.
 If there is a reduction of arthritis pain without any reactions, then apply it on at night for relief.

 Buy the cayenne pepper spice (dry mixture) at your local grocery store and add to food.
 Digestive problems may appear, such as difficulty to digest food; your body may need time to adjust to the cayenne pepper remedy.